HackCommander/hackcommander.github.io/_pages/advertising.md

 As the origin of this blog was not to earn money or fill the articles with advertising, I decided to create this page where you will find some of the brands that I am a customer and for which I advertise.
 By accessing the different links you see on this page and buying any of the products you will be benefiting me as I will take a commission. **You will not pay more**, simply the company will give me a commission of what hey earn for having brought you as a customer.

+> :warning: <span style="color:red">If you don't see any images and therefore none of the ads, it is probably because you are using an ad blocker.
+Disable it temporarily if you want to enjoy the offers!</span>

 <div id='section-id-1'/>
 ## 1. Contabo